Kelly Stahlhuth, the second women's tennis coach in WashU program history, enters her 11th season on the Danforth Campus in 2015-16.

 Stahlhuth, who taught tennis professionally for 15 years, came to the Danforth Campus after serving as a professional tennis instructor at the Missouri Athletic Club West since 2003.
 She also had a stint there from 1995-97.
 Prior to her time at Missouri Athletic Club West, Stahlhuth served as a professional instructor at Town and Country Racquet Club from 1989-95.

 A graduate of Indiana University in Bloomington, Ind., Stahlhuth captained the Hoosiers during her junior and senior seasons.
 A two-time Big Ten Player of the Year and four-time all-conference selection, Stahlhuth earned doubles All-America accolades in 1987 and 1989.
 For her efforts, she was also inducted into the Indiana University Athletics Hall of Fame in 2002.

 Stahlhuth graduated from Indiana in 1989 with a bachelor's degree in business (accounting).
-She earned a masters of art in management and leadership from Webster University in 2009.
-Stahlhuth and her husband, Bruce, have two sons - Thomas (18) and Ethan (16).
+She earned a master of arts in management and leadership from Webster University in 2009.
+Stahlhuth and her husband, Bruce, have two sons - Thomas (19) and Ethan (17).